 The iterative process involved initial scoping discussions, collaboration regarding concepts to be evaluated and the project’s purpose and need, evaluation of the concepts through a screening process, and carrying forward for further study the concepts that best meet the project purpose and need.

-As of January 2015, the remaining build concepts are being further developed as Alternative A and Alternative C. The No Build, or “Do Nothing,” Alternative is also being carried forward and will serve as a baseline for analysis.
-These alternatives will be evaluated in detail during the Draft Environmental Impact Statement (DEIS) process, resulting in the identification of a preferred alternative.
+In January 2015, the remaining build concepts were further developed as Alternative A and Alternative C. The No-Build, or “Do Nothing,” Alternative continues to be carried forward and serves as a baseline for analysis.
+These alternatives are evaluated in detail in the Draft Environmental Impact Statement (DEIS), and resulted in the identification of a preferred alternative.